 Early Harvest Olive Oil Health Benefits

-Typically, the olive harvest begins at the end of November, and lasts until mid-January.
-The olives collected during this period are already quite ripe, juicy and, when pressed, produce a fragrant and soft olive oil.
+Typically, the olive harvest begins at the end of November and lasts until mid-January.
+The olives collected during this period are already quite ripe, and juicy and, when pressed, produce fragrant and soft olive oil.

 The oil yield from such olives is much lower thus the resulting olive oil is more expensive than olive oil made from olives harvested at the usual time.

 How Much Olive Oil Content Early Harvested Olives?